23 Crime Thriller Authors You Must Read

 Dean Koontz

 With many New York Times bestsellers under his belt, Dean Koontz is well-known in the crime thriller genre.
-He is a master of suspense for his unique writing style driven by action and crime.
+He is a master of suspense for his unique writing style, driven by action and mystery.

 17. Dan Brown